 Browser Plug-ins and Security Software: Most Web educational experience will require the use of several additional browser plug-ins.
 It is very highly recommended that you have an anti-virus program on your computer.
 You may also need Adobe Acrobat for several readings and a multimedia player such as Windows Media Player.
 Firefox is the supported browser for Blackboard.
 Please download and use it!
 Since this course are entirely online, participants are expected to have at least an elementary knowledge of their microcomputer operating system and basic knowledge of software and tools such as a word processor, e-mail, an Internet browser, and search engines.
-There are apps available for phones, tablets, and other devices so that you can access your work in multiple venues.
-These are not all reliable, so it is best to complete the quizzes and assignments on an actual computer.
+There are apps available for phones, tablets and other devices so that you can access your work in multiple venues.
+These are not all reliable so it is best to complete the quizzes on an actual computer.

-There are four types of assignments required for this course: Revel reading assignments and chapter quizzes, discussion assignments, journal assignments and one term project.
+There are four types of assignments required for this course: Revel reading assignments, chapter quizzes, discussion assignments, and term projects.

-Revel reading assignments: TexBook (previously Inclusive access) via the Redshelf app provides an ebook version of the textbook and access to online course content.
+Revel reading assignments: A Revel code is required for this course.
+This provides an ebook version of the textbook and access to online course content.
 There will be reading comprehension questions assigned for each chapter using this tool.
 Each question is worth 1 point and you have unlimited attempts to get them correct.